-The following features can be found on many of the premium rice cookers available on the market.
+The following features can be found on many of the premium stainless steel rice cookers available on the market.

-Measuring Lines – these subtle little measurement indicators can be extremely useful for cooks who do not like being dependent on ‘cup’ based devices.
+Measuring Lines – these subtle little measurement indicators can be beneficial for cooks who do not like being dependent on ‘cup’ based devices.
 If you have lost the cup that came with your cooker, for example, it would not matter if the machine had its measuring lines.
-These indicators are usually found on the interior pot and help cooks to make sure that rice is properly prepared.
+These indicators are usually found on the inner pot and help cooks to make sure that rice is prepared correctly.

 Steam Vents – if you can afford to purchase a rice cooker with steam vents, you are advised to opt for a variety of this kind.
-One of the most frequent mistakes made with rice is putting too much water into the pot for boiling, but with the help of a steam vent, excess moisture is allowed to escape and your rice will not emerge all mushy and shapeless.
+One of the most frequent mistakes made with rice is putting too much water into the pot for boiling.
+Still, with the help of a steam vent, excess moisture is allowed to escape, and your rice will not emerge all mushy and shapeless.

-Warming Function – this is a handy feature for households which eat rice on a regular basis (often more than once a day), because it means that the machine does not have to cook the food from scratch every time it is needed for a meal.
-However, only most costly machines will keep rice at a safe temperature for longer than six hours, so do consider this before you purchase one.
+Warming Function – this is a handy feature for households which eat rice on a regular basis.
+It means that the machine does not have to cook the food from scratch every time it is needed for a meal.
+However, only the most costly machines will keep rice at a safe temperature for longer than six hours, so do consider this before you purchase one.

-Clear Removable Lid – this feature is found on many a stainless steel rice cooker and is great for amateur chefs who like to keep an eye on the cooking process at all times.
+Clear Removable Lid – this feature is found on many stainless steel rice cooker.
+It is excellent for amateur chefs who like to keep an eye on the cooking process at all times.
 In other words, if the lid is transparent, you can visually monitor the rice as it approaches the correct density and firmness.
 However, if you simply purchase an automated machine, there will never be any real need for this.

 What brands should you be considering?

-If you are looking for advice on the best rice cookers available on the market, the Aroma Rice Cooker ARC-914SBD and ARC-150SB and the Panasonic Rice Cooker are three of the finest.
+If you are looking for advice on the best stainless rice cookers available on the market in 2020, the Aroma Rice Cooker ARC-914SBD and ARC-150SB and the Panasonic Rice Cooker are three of the finest.
 The Panasonic Rice Cooker is one of the most popular choices around right now because it features patented Fuzzy Logic technology.
 According to the manufacturer, it guarantees perfect rice every time.

-The Zojirushi NS-LAC05XT and the Zojirushi NS-TSC10 5-1/2 Cup Rice Cooker are two more models that are great for households that consume rice on a regular basis (more than once a day).
+The Zojirushi NS-LAC05XT and the Zojirushi NS-TSC10 5-1/2 Cup Rice Cooker are two more models that are great for households that consume rice regularly (more than once a day).
 The Zojirushi rice cooker models feature some of the most advanced warmings and reheating capabilities, so opt for this brand if you know that you are going to be preparing and cooking large quantities of rice.